WalkingPal/walking-pal-web/.docs/TYPE-SYSTEM.md

 ![type-system](./assets/material-type-face.png)

-There are total 13 font variants which is shown below in decreasing order of emphasis:
+There is a total of 13 font variants which are shown below in decreasing order of emphasis:

 - h1
 - h2